 Surrogacy in Guatemala is available to all individuals, regardless of marital status or sexual orientation.

 However, it's important to note that Guatemala does not have a comprehensive law governing assisted reproductive technologies and surrogacy.
-According to current regulations, the woman who gives birth is considered the legal mother, and if she is married, the child will be registered under her husband's name as the father.
+According to current legal regulations for surrogacy in Guatemala, the woman who gives birth is considered the legal mother, and if she is married, the child will be registered under her husband's name as the father.

 Key Legal Considerations